israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Although they look similar, there are differences between them:

  - JSON permits only property definition using "property": value syntax.
 The property name must be double-quoted, and the definition cannot be a shorthand.
+ - In JSON the values can only be strings, numbers, arrays, true, false, null, or another (JSON) object.

 ### Property Accessors